timmeinerzhagen/mkdocs-link-marker/README.md

 Default: ⧉

 `enable_mail`
-Change the default icon for marking external links.
+Whether to mark mail links with the according icon.
 Default: True

 `icon_mail`
-Change the default icon for marking external links.
+Change the default icon for marking mail links.
 Default: ✉